nus-cs2103-AY1920S1/duke/docs/README.md

 3. Copy the file to the folder you want to use as the home folder for your duke task manager.
 4. Open the terminal and type `java -jar tsuki.jar` to start the app.
 The GUI should appear in a few seconds.
 5. Type the command in the command box and press `Enter` to execute it. <br />
-  e.g. typing  `list` and pressing `Enter` will list all the current task stored in the database.
+  e.g. typing  `help` and pressing `Enter` will list all the current task stored in the database.

 ## Features
 * no duplicate tasks.